nuu-engineering/Elixir-Style-Conventions/README.md

     end
     ```

-1. Evita repeticiones en los nombres de módulos y espacios de nombrado.
-Mejorará la legibilidad global y elimina alias ambiguos. / Avoid repeating fragments in module names and namespaces.
+1. Avoid repeating fragments in module names and namespaces.
 This improves overall readability and eliminates ambiguous aliases.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     defmodule Todo.Todo do
       ...
     end

-    # Recomendado / Preferred
+    # Preferred
     defmodule Todo.Item do
       ...
     end
     ```

-### Funciones / Functions {#functions}
+### Functions

-1. Si una función recibe opciones, estas se deberán agrupar en un *keyword list* como último argumento, y con el operador `\\` se asignará una lista vacia como default.
-Cada opción tendrá su propia variable, a la cual se le asigna el valor del *keyword* correspondiente en el argumento opciones mediante el método `Keyword.get`, o un valor default en caso de no ser proporcionado. / If a function receives options, they must be grouped into a *keyword list* as the last argument, and with the operator `\\` an empty list will be assigned as default.
+1. If a function receives options, they must be grouped into a *keyword list* as the last argument, and with the operator `\\` an empty list will be assigned as default.
 Each option will have its own variable, wich is assigned the value of the corresponding *keyword* in the options argument with the `Keyword.get` method, or a default value in the case of not being provided.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     def some_function(arg, opt1 \\ "Default value 1", opt1 \\ 255, opt1 \\ false) do
       ...
     end

-    # Recomendado / Preferred
+    # Preferred
     def some_function(arg, options \\ []) do
       opt1 = Keyword.get(options, :opt1, "Default value 1")
       opt2 = Keyword.get(options, :opt2, 255)